webfactory/content-mapping-bundle/README.md

     app/console content-mapping:synchronize

 to start them.
 Use `-o objectclass` to start only the Synchronizer for the `objectclass` and `-f` to force updates in the destination systems even if no changes are detected.
+Be aware that `objectclass` is not the name of your entity class you'd like to synchronize, but the value you defined in the service definition (see above).

 ## Credits, Copyright and License ##